EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/caracteristicas-basicas-de-una-api-rest/index.en.md

 ## What is an API?

-The term API stands for application programming interface, and consists of a set of rules that tell us how applications and/or devices can communicate with each other.
+The term API stands for application programming interface, and consists of a set of rules that define how applications and/or devices communicate with each other.

 ### There are different types of APIs

-There are many types of APIs and new paradigms are appearing all the time, one of them is REST but not the only one.
+There are many types of APIs and new paradigms are appearing all the time.
+REST is one of them, but it's not the only one.

-REST is special because it has managed to survive the passage of time and position itself above the rest (pun not intended), but no one knows what will happen tomorrow, maybe we will rewrite all APIs in Rust.
+REST is special because it has managed to stand the test of time and position itself above the rest (pun not intended), but no one knows what will happen tomorrow; maybe we will rewrite all APIs in Rust.

-To this date, there are still protocols that work with POST requests, such as [the Model Context Protocol]({{< ref path="/posts/artificial-intelligence/mi-explicacion-del-context-model-protocol-o-cmp/index.md" lang="en" >}}), used the standarise the communication between a client and a LLM.
+To this date, there are still protocols that work with POST requests, such as [the Model Context Protocol]({{< ref path="/posts/artificial-intelligence/mi-explicacion-del-context-model-protocol-o-cmp/index.md" lang="en" >}}), used to standardize the communication between a client and an LLM.

 {{< figure src="images/timeline-de-APIs.png" class="md-local-image" alt="APIs timeline" caption="REST paradigm was created around year 2000"  width="1330" height="565" >}}